 Anna is passionate about health, healing and chiropractic.
-Since graduating she has enthusiastically continued her education across a range of health-related topics including nutrition, pain management, functional neurology, functional muscle testing, kinesiotaping, nerve flossing and other post-graduate chiropractic techniques; she is committed to life-long learning.
-Equilibrium is a training practice under the Royal College of Chiropractors Graduate Training Scheme and Anna has mentored several graduates through their challenging first year as new Chiropractors.
+Since graduating she has enthusiastically continued her education across a range of health-related topics including nutrition, pain management, functional neurology, functional muscle testing, shockwave, kinesiotaping, nerve flossing and other post-graduate chiropractic techniques; she is committed to life-long learning.
+Equilibrium has often acted as a training practice under the Royal College of Chiropractors Graduate Training Scheme and Anna has mentored several graduates through their challenging first year as new Chiropractors.

 She has a particular interest in working with athletes and sports people and sees many professional and semi-professional sports-people in clinic.
 She loves their commitment and the way they are so in tune with the changes in their muskuloskeletal health.
 She also see a lot of weekend warriors!

 Anna had congenital hip dysplasia, which was not found in time to correct it whilst she was an infant.
 As a result, she underwent her first hip replacement surgery at the age of 40 after living with severe pain for years; the second was carried out in 2017.
 Chiropractic proved essential in managing her condition and pain both before and after surgery.
 This experience has given her great insight and empathy for the constant pain of arthritic conditions and back pain.

 Anna is also a graduate of the International Academy of Veterinary Chiropractic and recently completed a Professional Diploma in Animal Chiropractic.
 This training is considered to be the gold standard for the use of chiropractic techniques on animals and Anna regularly sees dogs, horses and even cattle for chiropractic care.
-She recently completed extra training in small animals (such as rabbits, guinea pigs and chickens) and exotics (snakes!!).
+She has also completed extra training in small animals (such as rabbits, guinea pigs and chickens) and exotics (snakes!!).

-Anna is registered with the General Chiropractic Council (GCC) and is a Member of the Royal College of Chiropractors and the Scottish Chiropractic Association (SCA).
+Anna is registered with the General Chiropractic Council (GCC) and is a Member the Scottish Chiropractic Association (SCA).